 Dr. Leena Suopajärvi, senior scientist University of Lapland, WP1 leader

-Dr. Leena Suopajärvi is a senior scientist at the University of Lapland and WP1 leader.
+Dr. Leena Suopajärvi is a senior scientist, University Lecturer in Sociology in the Faculty of Social Sciences, at the University of Lapland and WP1 leader.

 Read her interview here.